 These baked BBQ chicken tenders is a simple recipe using a small handful of ingredients you likely already have available in your kitchen.
 Let's take a look at them:

 - Chicken Tenders - I buy the boneless skinless chicken tenders.
 They usually come in packs of 1 or 2 pounds.
 This recipe is for one pound, but you can scale it up as needed to fit the size of your group.
 Most chicken tenders will come with a white tendon visible on the end.
-This tendon is edible but can be quite tough and chewy when cooked, so I usually use a sharp knife and cut it out.
+This tendon is edible but can be quite tough and chewy when cooked, so I usually use a sharp knife just like the ones included in the best butcher knife set and cut it out.

 - Olive Oil - Rubbing the chicken with a little olive oil will prevent it from sticking to the oven rack and will also promote lovely caramelization of the chicken and seasoning rub.